stefanp312/LEDcube/README.md

   - A 3D array was mapped to the LEDs on the physical cube.

-  - Uses persitence of vision to light up the cube layer by layer and look normal.
+  - Uses persistence of vision to light up the cube layer by layer and look normal.

   - Patterns were created as various functions which manipulated a 3D matrix.